-US Presidential Inauguration Ceremony
+U.S. Presidential Inauguration Ceremony

 What Happens on Inauguration Day?

-Once the speech is finished, the Vice President and President are invited to a Congressional luncheon.
+Once the speech is finished, the vice president and president are invited to a congressional luncheon.
 This lunch is held by the US Congress in Statuary Hall.
-The departing President and Vice President do not attend.
+The departing president and vice president do not attend.

-After having lunch, the new President then parades down Pennsylvania Avenue from the Capitol towards the White House, often walking part of the way.
-The inaugural parade then continues down Pennsylvania Avenue, which is viewed by the newly sworn in officials and their families from the North Lawn of the White House.
+After having lunch, the new President parades down Pennsylvania Avenue from the Capitol towards the White House, often walking part of the way.
+The inaugural parade continues down Pennsylvania Avenue, which is viewed by the newly sworn in officials and their families from the North Lawn of the White House.

-History of US Presidential Inaugurations
+History of U.S. Presidential Inaugurations

-Significance of the Presidential InaugurationToday, the inauguration signifies much more than a person assuming their role as President of the United States.
-It has grown into an important celebration that reaffirms the democratic system and function of the country.
-The celebration provides a way to remember the history of the nation and marks a peaceful transfer of presidential power.
+Today, the inauguration signifies much more than a person assuming their role as President of the United States.
+It has grown into an important celebration that reaffirms the triumph of democracy in the U.S. The celebration provides a way to remember the history of the nation and marks a peaceful transfer of presidential power.